Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 Once loaded, the line thickness and color of the overlay can be changed by right clicking on the overlay’s row in the explorer bar.
-This makes a context menu appear(Figure 27).
+This makes a context menu appear (Figure 27).
 There is a menu option for changing the color and one for changing the line thickness.

 .. image:: screenshots/viewer/image30.png
    :width: 6.25556in
    :height: 2.90625in

-Figure 27: context menu options for changing the color and line thickness of an overlay.
+Figure 27: Context menu options for changing the color and line thickness of an overlay.

 How to inspect dataset values of a cell